Control your BlinkStick devices from Node.js with a TypeScript-first, Promise-powered API and a powerful animation engine.

 information.

-Note: under the hood the async flavour wraps node-hid
+Note: under the hood the async flavour wraps node-hid’s HIDAsync class, while the sync API talks to HID.

 The async version keeps the Node.js event loop free during USB I/O and is therefore recommended for most real-world applications.